Scientists can tell how fast you're aging. Now, the trick is to slow it down

 Democratizing aging

-People who live in the upscale Chicago neighborhood where the Human Longevity Lab is located, can expect to live a much longer, healthier life compared to people who live just a few miles away.
-Dr. Vaughan wants to help close this gap.
+People who live in the upscale Chicago neighborhood where the Human Longevity Lab is located can expect to live a much longer, healthier life compared to people who live just a few miles away.
+Vaughan wants to help close this gap.

 "There are lots of people who've been dealt a bad hand with regard to aging," Vaughan says.
 Their goal is to find affordable, evidence-based interventions that can benefit everyone, regardless of socioeconomic status.